 How To Build an eCommerce PWA using React

-To say “Mobile eCommerce is the next big thing for business” is an understatement.
+To say “Mobile eCommerce is the next big thing for business” is an understatement in an eCommerce development.

 According to me, this means that Mobile eCommerce is a trend which would fade away in upcoming years, which in any sense — is factually incorrect.